 Home for lunch, reading, a swim in the pool – the weather was cool but the water was lovely.
 This is the life.

 I was on dinner duty.
 Ewan had eaten already, Gareth was on burger and a mash sandwich, and the rest of us were quiche with either a side of salad or beans (Nigel is sooo anti salad).

 The rest of the evening was spent trying to download photos from my memory cards to a thumb drive on the Crawley’s computer.
 After a surprise power outage, an unexpected auto log off, and an issue with my iPAd, I made it.
 Well worth the effort as my photos were copied and safe.
 I love technology!

 By the time I got up Ange, Nigel, and Ewan had gone out to cricket for the morning.
 Gareth was still recovering from the previous nights party.

 Smoothie version 4!

-As promised I’d cleaned ange’s car and did a few chores.
-Made a quick lunch for me and Ange and then went to my second ever body pump class whilst Nigel used the gym.
+As promised I cleaned Ange’s car and did a few extra chores around the house.
+I’m so grateful for somewhere to stay.
+Not only that I have my own room.
+I made a quick lunch for me and Ange and then went to my second ever body pump class whilst Nigel used the gym.
 The class was pretty tough despite me still being on a low weight bar.
 We finished with push ups, sit ups and the plank!!!!!!!!!
 I will get better at this.